Reference Messages and DID Examples

 • publication examples

-• implementation notes
+• implementation guidance

 These materials are intended to make the ruleset and companion documents easier to read and implement.
-They do not change the meaning of the ruleset, the Base Interoperability Profile (BIP), or the BIP Conformance Test Suite.
+They do not change the meaning of the ruleset, the Base Interoperability Profile (BIP), or the YONA Conformance Test Suite.

 1.2 Relationship to companion documents